SolomonBaarda/fractal-geometry-renderer/README.md

 ## Technologies to use
 * The application will be written in C++ and will use the OpenCL graphics API
-* CMake and Make will be used to compile files
-* GitHub will be used for version control of the application
+* GitHub will be used for version control of the application and documents
-* OneDrive will be used for version control of supporting documents